Aldwick Court Wedding Photographer in Somerset

 Aldwick Court Wedding Reception

 Aldwick Court Farm and Vineyards is an exclusive venue in the rolling Mendip Hills, the working farm and vineyards made a stunning backdrop as Holly and Rob enjoyed canapes on the terrace with their guests.
+As an Aldwick Court wedding photographer, I love the mix of the rural landscape, rustic farm buildings, and agricultural details in the working barns.
 We took some group portraits inside to keep the guests comfortable and out of the hottest part of the day and then I went out with Rob and the groomsmen into the vineyard.
 In their suits from Dyfed Menswear the boys managed to grab hold of Rob and throw him into the air, I captured some moments of him completely airborne (don’t worry, he escaped un-harmed!).

 Creative Couple Portraits